saschanaz/kissmey/README.md

 # Kissmey

 A side project to progressively port Misskey's backend core to Rust, ultimately to be a standalone subset of the original one.
+Changes are mostly in [/packages/backend-rust](/packages/backend-rust).

 No new feature will be born here, see [Misskey](https://github.com/misskey-dev/misskey) for fun things.